British Rail Class 365: ScotRail

-In April 2018 ten Class 365s (509, 513, 517, 519, 521, 523, 525, 529, 533 and 537) were leased to Abellio ScotRail in response to a rolling stock shortage which was caused by the delayed entry to service of the new Class 385s and the imminent transfer of a number of DMUs to Arriva Rail North.
+In April 2018, ten Class 365s (509, 513, 517, 519, 521, 523, 525, 529, 533 and 537) were leased to Abellio ScotRail in response to a rolling stock shortage which was caused by the delayed entry to service of the new Class 385 EMUs and the imminent transfer of a number of DMUs to Arriva Rail North.
 They entered service on 23 June 2018 on Glasgow to Edinburgh and Stirling services after modifications and driver training.

-The ScotRail units were withdrawn in March 2019 and moved to Crewe where they were kept in warm store by Rail Operations Group.
+In comparison with the three- and six-car DMUs previously used on the same routes by ScotRail, the eight-car Class 365 EMU sets provided an additional 17,200 seats per day, as well as having better acceleration and being cleaner.
+ScotRail only used the type briefly, and all units were withdrawn during March 2019 after issues with the Class 385 were resolved.
+These units were relocated to Crewe where they were kept in warm store by Rail Operations Group.